john-itcsolutions/cheirrs/README.md

 You also need to treat the "run.sh" and "test.sh" (which are in cheirrs root directory also) identically.
 So we will copy them soon to elastos-smartweb-service over the existing "run.sh" and "test.sh".
 Postgres connections in Kubernetes are not possible in the fashion assumed by "run.sh" and "test.sh" in elastos by default.

-So in the host's (in cheirrs root) "TO_BE_COPIED_TO_smartweb-service" directory are scripts and modules in .sh, .env, .env.test and .py that have had to be altered from those provided in the experimental Elastos-smartweb-service repo.
+So in the host's - or in the vm - (in cheirrs root) "TO_BE_COPIED_TO_smartweb-service" directory are scripts and modules in .sh, .env, .env.test and .py that have had to be altered from those provided in the experimental Elastos-smartweb-service repo.
 These should be copied over the existing files in the worker-0 machine.
 Therefore:

 `cd ....path/to/cheirrs`